You will learn about the types of questions, their topics and the time allotted to answer the sections.

 Remember that the units carrying higher weights will reappear more often in the MCQ section.
 For example, you will most likely get more questions from Unit 3 than from other units, like Unit 8.
 Keeping this in mind will help you focus on these sections, and you can distribute your study plan based on the unit weights.
 You can check out our guide on AP Statistics Multiple-Choice Questions to familiarize yourself with tips and tricks!

-Section II: Free-Response
+Section II: Free-Response Questions

 The free-response questions in Section II, require you to demonstrate the step-by-step processes you employed to solve a problem and derive the answers.
-As we have already discussed, this section assess your analytical and problem-solving skills.
+As we have already discussed, this section assesses your analytical and problem-solving skills.
 It is graded manually by AP instructors and college teachers called AP Readers.
 Both parts A and B in this section employ holistic marking, where you will be graded on how you approached the problem and derived the correct answer.

 While you focus on learning how to answer AP Stats free-response questions, remember to take a few AP Statistics practice tests.
 It helps you boost your time management skills and familiarizes you with the question topics and patterns.

-AP Statistics Exam — Paper or Digital Mode?
+AP Statistics Exam - Digital Mode

 References

-- AP Statistics Exam – AP Central | College Board. (n.d.). https://apcentral.collegeboard.org/courses/ap-statistics/exam
+- (2024).
+AP Statistics Exam – AP Central | College Board. (n.d.).
+Retrieved on December 19, 2024, from https://apcentral.collegeboard.org/courses/ap-statistics/exam

 Read More About the AP Statistics Exam